PausePoints lets a whole class improve their mood, calm themselves and focus on their next lesson

 Yoga has been shown to improve health, well-being and educational attainment.
 PausePoints is a programme of 3-minute videos, with specially tailored yoga exercises that children follow on-screen in class.

-This short, regular ‘pause’ gives children all the benefits of yoga, in a way that schools can easily fit into a busy day.
-This ‘little but often’ method also helps the children embed the emotional regulation skills they learn, so they can use them throughout life to improve their own wellbeing.
+This short, regular ‘pause’ gives pupils the benefits of yoga, in a way that schools can easily fit into a busy day.
+This ‘little but often’ method also helps the children embed the emotional regulation skills they learn, and use them throughout life to improve their own wellbeing.
+PausePoints doesn’t increase teachers’ workload, and its effectiveness has been recognised by the Schools Inspectorate.

 Choose a plan that’s right for your school.
 Try it free for 30 days.